needle-mirror/com.unity.remote-config-runtime/Documentation~/Environments.md

 - The `Development` environment name is reserved and cannot be created by users

 ## Working with environments
 The [Web Dashboard](http://dashboard.unity3d.com/remote-config) lets you create, edit, and delete environments.
-This functionality is also available in the [REST APIs](RESTAPI.md).
+The [REST APIs](RESTAPI.md) contain further information about this functionality.

 Each environment has the following main parameters.